Skip to content

 • Same URL (May Appear): Alerts are associated with the same URL.

-Automated Investigation (May Appear)
+Automated Investigation (May Appear) section:

 • Investigation ID (May Appear): Identifies the suspected threat or tool being investigated.